marcojakob/code.makery.ch/collections/library/hello-dart-en-part3.md

 ![Star at Tree](/assets/library/hello-dart/part3/star-at-tree.png)

-Let the player go straight ahaid and put a leaf anywhere where there is a tree on his left or right or on both sides.
+Let the player go straight ahaid and put a star anywhere where there is a tree on his left or right or on both sides.

 Note that you can use the *logical operators* `&&`, `||`, and `!` in the same way we did in loops.